ibm-cloud-docs/openshift/openshift_cluster_access.md

   ibmcloud oc nlb-dns ls --cluster <cluster_name_or_ID>
   ```
   {: pre}
-6. Add the public IP addresses for your hosts to your cluster's subdomain.
-Repeat this command for all public IP addresses that you want to add.
+6. Add the public IP addresses of the hosts that are assigned as worker nodes to this cluster to your cluster's subdomain.
+Repeat this command for each host's public IP address.
   ```
   ibmcloud oc nlb-dns add --ip <public_IP> --cluster <cluster_name_or_ID> --nlb-host <hostname>
   ```